mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 While units of analysis are often chosen on an broad scope to allow for sociological concepts to emerge, Blunden makes a pragmatic proposal to use projects as they key unit of analysis [-@blunden_interdisciplinary_2010; -@blunden_collaborative_2014] .
 His rationale is INCLUDE SUMMARY OF RATIONALE HERE

+### Activity, Actions and Operations

-**Activity, Actions and Operations:** To describe these wider activity systems with greater granularity,  Leontiev [-@leontiev_activity_2009], used terms and concepts of actions and operations happening which consitue the broader units of actity.
+To describe these wider activity systems with greater granularity,  Leontiev [-@leontiev_activity_2009], used terms and concepts of actions and operations happening which consitue the broader units of actity.
 Kutti [@kuutti_activity_1995]. describes actions in the following way.

   "...actions consist of chains of operations, which are well-defined habitual routines used as answers to conditions faced during the performing of the action.
 Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent."